Central Tokyo > Shibuya Ward > Ebisu

-From contemporary izakaya and Spanish wine bars to burger joints and Michelin starred French restaurants, Ebisu (恵比寿) is one of the best spots in Tokyo to dine out.
-It has an image of being one of Tokyo’s more classy areas, and the apartment prices are beyond the reach of many.
-Ebisu is split into two main areas: the commercial district outside the west and central exits, and Yebisu Garden Place to the south of the station.
+From contemporary izakaya and Spanish wine bars to burger joints and Michelin starred French restaurants, Ebisu is one of the best spots in Tokyo to dine out.
+Ebisu is split into two main areas: the commercial district outside the West Exit, and Yebisu Garden Place to the south of the station.

-The side streets of the former are where you will find the restaurants and bars that make the area so appealing.
+The side streets of near the West Exit of JR Ebisu Station are where you will find the restaurants and bars that make the area so appealing.
 There is a good mix of cuisines and prices to suit all palettes and budgets.
 Be sure to make the slight detour to Ebisu Shrine as you wander the side streets.
-Ebisu Yokocho, an indoor alley of restaurants is popular with both tourists and locals, is also a short walk from the station.
+Ebisu Yokocho, an indoor alley of restaurants popular with both tourists and locals, is also a short walk from the station.

 Yebisu Garden Place

-Yebisu Garden Place offers a more refined side of Ebisu, and contains several attractions including the Yebisu Beer Museum and Tokyo Metropolitan Photography Museum.
-The small plaza area is often hosting some food-related event.
-Yebisu Garden Place Tower—the high-rise building on the right-hand side of the plaza—has restaurants on the upper floors which provide a good view of the city.
+Yebisu Garden Place offers a more refined side of Ebisu, and contains several attractions including the Yebisu Beer Museum and Tokyo Metropolitan Museum of Photography.
+The small plaza area often hosts some food-related event, and Yebisu Garden Place Tower—the high-rise building on the right-hand side of the plaza—has restaurants on the upper floors which provide a good view of the city.

 The History of Ebisu

-Despite being one of the more upmarket areas of Tokyo, Ebisu’s heritage lies very much in the drink of the masses: beer.
-In the late 19th century the Japan Beer Brewery Company started brewing Yebisu Beer on the farmlands around the area (at the time this area was far less developed than the area we call old Tokyo today).
+Despite being one of the more upmarket areas of Tokyo, Ebisu’s heritage very much lies in the drink of the masses: beer.
+In the late 19th century the Japan Beer Brewery Company started brewing Yebisu Beer on the farmlands around the area (at the time Ebisu was an undeveloped area of Tokyo).
 The station opened in 1901 as a freight terminal for the beer factory, and five years later passenger trains also began to use the line (and the station took the name of the beer).
 Yebisu Garden Place stands on the ground that was once the brewery of Japan Beer Brewery Company (now Sapporo Brewery).

 Incidentally, Yebisu (or more commonly, Ebisu) is the god of fishermen and luck—one of the Seven Gods of Fortune—and his statue can be found outside the station (West Exit), as well as on the golden beer cans of Yebisu beer.
-In the 16th century when Portuguese missionaries first arrived in Japan, they wrote the syllable “e” as “ye” in their studies of the language and it has since stuck for certain names (hence why we say “yen” in English and not “en” for currency, when the latter is the correct pronunciation).
+The reason we add the ‘Y’ in English is because in the 16th century when Portuguese missionaries first arrived in Japan, they wrote the syllable “e” as “ye” in their studies of the language, and it has since stuck for certain names (hence why we say “yen” in English for the currency and not “en”, which is the correct pronunciation in Japanese).